by Amy Scholten, MPH

-Diphtheria is a medical emergency.
-Care will start right away, even if your test results aren’t ready.
+Diphtheria will be treated right away, even if test results are not ready.

 Centers for Disease Control and Prevention